 - Ability to judge heights and distances may be grossly impaired.

 - All symptomatic patients should be referred to hospital.

-- Activated charcoal (50 g for adults; 1 g/kg for children) only if the patient presents within 1 hour of ingestion.
+- Activated charcoal (50 g for adults; 1 g/kg for children) only if the patient presents within one hour of ingestion.

-- Observe for at least 4 hours after ingestion.
+- Observe for at least four hours after ingestion.
 Monitor pulse, temperature, blood pressure, cardiac rhythm and perform a 12-lead ECG.

 - Check renal function, electrolytes and creatine kinase in symptomatic patients.